nixprime/switchboard/README.md

 - `go install github.com/nixprime/switchboard`.
 This builds a `bin/switchboard`
   somewhere in your $GOPATH, which you can move to wherever.
 (The included system startup scripts assume `switchboard` is located in `/usr/local/bin/`.)

 - Create `switchboard.conf` somewhere.
 Use the included `switchboard.conf` as a guide.
 (By default, Switchboard assumes that `switchboard.conf` is located in `/etc/`.)

+  Note that the default configuration instructs the daemon to listen on port 80, the standard HTTP port (so your host should not be running some other HTTP server), and to listen only on the `localhost` interface (so the Switchboard service will not be accessible from other hosts).
+Change these settings with the `port` and `listen_on` configuration file keys, respectively.
+Setting `listen_on` to the empty string (`"listen_on": ""`) will instruct the daemon to accept connections from any network.

 Enable the daemon to run as a non-root user: